 HG increases fetal risk of Intrauterine Growth Restriction or Small for Gestational Age (IUGR/SGA), prematurity, neurodevelopmental issues, autism spectrum disorder, speech and language delay, Sensory Processing Disorder, learning disabilities, adult mental health issues, and adult cardiometabolic issues.
 1 in 3 HG pregnancies does not make it to term.

-- Implement international consensus HG definition to improve diagnosis and tracking of HG cases and costs.
+- Implement the windsor definition of HG to improve diagnosis and tracking of HG cases and costs.

 - Differentiate HG from morning sickness in databases and research projects for expansion of outcomes data.